adityam1/turtlebot_SCN_MSIT_ESE/framework/src/reconfigure/integration_test/4/README.md

 - demoNode18:
     publishes demoNode18TestPublisher

-- demoNode19: (will be used to replace demoNode1)
+- demoNode19: (will be used to replace demoNode18)
-    publisher demoNode18TestPublisher
+    publishes demoNode18TestPublisher

 - demoNode20:
     subscribes demoNode18TestPublisher